G’day mates! How ya goin’?

 WHAT YOU CAN EXPECT

 Some strengths assessments zero in on what you do well in work or life.
 Others hone in on talents you have.
-In Strengthen Your Strengths, you’ll tap into 24 positive traits that help define who you are and what you do when at your best, joining over 7 million people who have also identified theirs.
+In POWER UP: Strengthening Your Strengths, you’ll tap into 24 positive traits that help define who you are and what you do when at your best, joining over 7 million others on a similar path.

 You’ll work 1:1 with me, Jane S. Anderson, author of 30 Days of Character Strengths: A Guided Practice to Ignite Your Best and seasoned strengths practitioner.
 You can see me in action here, as I lead a debrief session with Rebecca Sparks, founder of The Daily Guru, a platform dedicated to the education and empowerment of women seeking more from life.